 When a horse has a respiratory problem, it’s important to make sure they are breathing fresh air.
 It’s a good idea to move them outside if they are inside and to feed them hay off the ground instead of in a chest-high feeder.
 When they eat off the ground, it will help drain their nostrils and airways.
 You can also improve air quality by soaking their hay with water before feeding them, to reduce the amount of dust and spores that would otherwise be breathed in during feeding.
 Another solution is to use a commercial hay steamer to remove dust and mold spores before feeding.

 As mentioned earlier, if your horse is coughing or showing other signs of having a virus infection, it should be isolated from any other horses to prevent the spread of the contagion.
-A horse with a respiratory disease should be given at least three weeks separation and not be put to work during that time either.
-Give them the time to regain healthy airways and not relapse or spread it to other horses.
+We suggest consulting with your veterinarian regarding diagnosis and treatment.